 But not nearly as very very uncool as my son’s first bus ride later that morning.

-More busses were coming and going up and down the streets of our neighborhood as I rolled down 4th Avenue toward home.
+More buses were coming and going up and down the streets of our neighborhood as I rolled down 4th Avenue toward home.
 Not knowing when I’d get back from my administrative errands, my wife said she’d take our other two kids with her down to meet our little scholar as he got off the bus.
-A block away from our house I noticed one of those short school busses turn a corner, back up and start back down the street.
+A block away from our house I noticed one of those short school buses turn a corner, back up and start back down the street.
 I checked the dash; it was fifteen minutes past my son’s drop-off time.
 But when the bus stopped right in front of our place something clicked.
 I jumped out, jogged up to the open folding doors and found my son standing in the aisle, looking all over outside the bus, about to lose his wits.

 ‘Hey buddy!’
 I called out.
 He climbed down and put his shoulder into my gut, his version of a hug.
 Not a word came out of his mouth.
 I, on the other hand, had a mouthful of daggers ready to fly.
 ‘He was still on the bus after I made my last stop,’ the woman told me.
 ‘I didn’t know where to take him, I was going to bring him back to school until he told me where he lived.’

 We’d practiced saying our new address once, the previous Friday after school while playing soccer out in our big new yard.
 Next Monday, under a fair bit of duress, the kid remembered it.

 Down at Sixth & Christine my wife was still waiting, barely able to keep her shit together.
 The guy who lived on the corner had lent my wife his cell phone (we were going to go get her one that afternoon); she was on hold with the school, the person on the other end of the line apparently trying to find out just exactly where our son was.